kikobarr/RepairAgent/README.md

 ## 💬 VI.
 Help Improve RepairAgent

 If you use RepairAgent, we encourage you to report any issues, bugs, or documentation gaps.
-[Please find the original project here]([url](https://github.com/sola-st/RepairAgent)).
+Please find the original project here: https://github.com/sola-st/RepairAgent

 ---